sheardd/mvinstallationreadme/installationreadme-client.md

    <FILEPATH> with the full path to the folder you want to install the
    environment in.
-For example, to install the environment in the 'mercury' directory in the home directory of user 'john', type 'cd /Users/john/mercury' on a Mac or 'cd C:\Users\John\Mercury' on a PC.
+For example, to install the environment in the 'mercury' directory in the home directory of user 'john', type 'cd /Users/john/mercury' on a Mac or 'cd c:\Users\John\Mercury' on a PC.

    Alternatively, if you are using a PC, once you have installed Git in step 1 you can navigate to the directory you want to use in Windows Explorer,